30 June , 2025

 Special exhibitions at the Postmuseum

 In addition to the permanent exhibits, the museum also features a temporary photo exhibition.
 It offers a dual perspective on the postal system.
-Andy Allen-Olivar, a contemporary photographer and postal enthusiast, is the artist.
-He uses a pinhole camera inside a package to capture the postal system in Gothenburg.
-Nils Johansson, a postman and photographer who began his career in the 1940s, captured his colleagues’ daily routines through his lens, blending his passion for work and artistry.
-These exhibits provide a unique, visual narrative that complements the historical displays.
+Andy Allen-Olivar, a contemporary photographer and postal enthusiast, uses a pinhole camera inside a package to capture the postal system in Gothenburg.
+Nils Johansson, a postman and photographer from the 1940s, documented postal life through his own artistic lens.
+Together, their work adds a rich, visual narrative to the museum’s story.

 Culinary delights await

 No visit is complete without a stop at Restaurant AVI, operated by renowned chefs Claes Bilock and Oscar Strömdahl.
-Whether you’re visiting the museum or just in the area, AVI offers a delightful menu for lunch and fika (a Swedish coffee break), making it a perfect spot to relax and refuel.
+Whether you’re visiting the museum or just in the area, AVI offers a delightful menu for lunch and fika, making it a perfect spot to relax and refuel.

 Attraction Info